 1. To increase your understanding of the tasks of the 'ideal' manager;

 2. To develop the capacity to identify salient moral issues and to reason carefully about ethical options;

 3. To build skills in conducting ethical analysis in 'messy' situations;

 4. To improve your ability to manage organizational processes;

 5. To integrate and extend upon the knowledge gained in earlier business courses;

-6. To convince the student of the essential role of corporate social responsibility in the conduct of business enterprise;
+6. To convince the student of the essential role of corporate social performance in business praxis;

-7. To apply and/or implement the principles and concepts of moral reasoning through both case analysis and social change programs; and
+7. To apply and/or implement the principles and concepts of moral reasoning through both case analysis and social change projects; and

 8. To better equip the student to integrate his/her personal ethical ideal with a successful managerial career.